 A velocity repricer changes pricing to competitive levels across your various marketplaces based on the total quantity sold for products, allowing sellers to take action to move stale inventory or to maximise profit on fast-selling products.

 Repricers help sellers win the Buy Box and best offer positions.
 They also increase competitiveness and visibility of your products among bargain-savvy consumers.

 Overall, for brands, automated repricers prevent product erosion and help catch MAP pricing violations before they start a ripple effect.
 In addition, they provide maximum profits while also helping your business react to real-time demand and move product.

-Two options offer access to the golden shelves of Amazon Prime: Fulfillment by Amazon (FBA) and Seller Fulfilled Prime (SFP).
+Two options offer access to the golden shelves of Amazon Prime: Fulfilment by Amazon (FBA) and Seller Fulfilled Prime (SFP).

 While both allow you to sell on Amazon Prime, each includes a unique set of features.

-Fulfillment by Amazon, as the name suggests, means your orders are completely fulfilled by Amazon.
-You send a portion of your inventory to Amazon’s fulfillment centers, where it’s stored until a customer decides to buy it.
+Fulfilment by Amazon, as the name suggests, means your orders are completely fulfilled by Amazon.
+You send a portion of your inventory to Amazon’s fulfilment centres, where it’s stored until a customer decides to buy it.
 Amazon then picks, packs and ships the items directly to consumers for you.
 FBA also manages customer support and returns, and keeps your inventory secure and insured against possible losses or damages.

 FBA and SFP offer different advantages and disadvantages, so it’s important to vet the two options carefully against your business needs and goals.